 How do I know if my discharge is normal?

 Track your discharge!
 The best way to know if your discharge is normal is to get familiar with what’s normal for you.
-The texture, color, and quantity of discharge can change from day to day, so the key is getting acquainted with what fluctuations are expected for your body.
+The texture, color, and quantity of vaginal discharge may change from day to day, so the key is getting acquainted with what fluctuations are expected for your body.
 Generally speaking, though, normal vaginal discharge is clear or white, with a sticky or stretchy consistency and a mild odor.
-Any drastic change in the color, smell, consistency, and quantity of your vaginal discharge could be a sign of an infection.
+Any drastic change in the color, smell, consistency, and amounts of vaginal discharge could be a sign of an infection.

 Healthy discharge can range from clear to white and even pale yellow.
 Right before or after your period, you might even notice that your discharge has a brown or pink hue to it thanks to the presence of blood.